 - Improved Search Engine Rankings – Having your business rank higher on search engines is the number one goal of location based marketing.
 It makes sense for businesses to gain access to a customer’s location data since people tend to look for the first business that has it when they are on the go.
 As a result, location-based marketing improves search engine rankings.

-- Personalised mobile experiences – The more personalised your message is, the more likely you are to recall it and take action, as a marketer you know.
+- Personalized mobile experiences – The more personalized your message is, the more likely you are to recall it and take action, as a marketer you know.
 Seven out of 10 consumers prefer content and ads targeted specifically to their interests, according to research by one of the world’s leading digital marketing and analytics agencies.
-There are many things that mobile marketing excels at, beyond personalised content and push notifications.
+There are many things that mobile marketing excels at, beyond personalized content and push notifications.
 In order to create more effective campaigns, data collection facilitates user segmentation.

 - Monitor user activity – Feedback from your customers or users will give you insight into what your audience thinks of your products or brand.
 Mobile marketing makes it easy to track user responses as well.
 You can instantly check how many people saw a certain advertisement by reading product reviews.
 It is also possible to track how many people visit a specific website page and how long they stay on it.

 10 Location Based Marketing Examples in Retail Sector